 Instructions

-- Put the yellow split peas in a small pan with ¾cup/ 180ml water, bring to the boil and cook for around 25 minutes until tender.
-Drain and set aside
+- Put the yellow split peas in a small pan with ¾cup/ 180ml water, bring to the boil and cook for around 15 minutes until tender.

-- While the peas and rice are cooking, cook the onions and crushed garlic in a large skillet/frying pan until softened, around 5-10 minutes.
-Add the ground beef/beef mince and cook until browned, breaking it up as it cooks.
+- While the peas and rice are cooking, cook the onions in a large skillet/frying pan until softened, around 5-10 minutes.
+Add the ground beef/beef mince, green onions and garlic and cook until browned, breaking it up as it cooks.
+Then, remove from the heat.

-- Add the chopped herbs and the cooked rice and yellow split peas, stir well, then add the turmeric, tomato paste and ½ cup/ 120ml water.
-Add some salt and pepper to taste and stir well.
+- Combine the meat mixture, chopped herbs, the cooked rice and yellow split peas, and turmeric.
+Mix all together well.
+Add a little salt and pepper to taste and stir well.

-- Rinse the grape leaves/vine leaves to get rid of any brine from the jar then lay a few out flat on a clean surface.
+- Rinse the grape leaves/vine leaves to get rid of excess brine from the jar then lay a few out flat on a clean surface with the ribs of the leaf facing up and smooth side down.
+If there are stems left attached, trim these from the leaves.

 - Spoon some of the filling mixture - around 1tbsp per leaf - in the centre of each leaf, fold in the bottom edges, then the sides, tuck in the folded sides over the filling at the top then roll from the bottom towards the tip to make a roll (see pictures above).

-- Lightly oil a large, shallow heavy-based pan or dutch oven and arrange the stuffed grape leaves in a layer across the bottom, packing them in tightly.
+- Use some leftover leaves (eg ones that are torn/too small) and form a layer over the bottom of a pan, ideally wide, heavy based and shallow.
+Alternatively, lightly oil the pan.
+Arrange the stuffed grape leaves in a layer across the bottom, packing them in tightly and with the join to the bottom.
 If possible make one layer but two if you need to.

-- Squeeze over the juice of ½ lemon and pour over ½ cup /120ml water.
+- Squeeze over the juice of ½ lemon and pour over ½ - ¾cup (120- 180ml) water.
 Cover with a plate to hold them down and put the lid on then cook over a medium-low heat for around 45mins.
 Check towards the end that there is still a little liquid and add more lemon and water if need be.

 - Serve warm or at room temperature.